Disputes & Claims

 Disputing a Will

-Going through the probate process after a family member or friend has died is never easy.
-The situation can be made much worse if you feel you weren’t left what you felt you deserved in the Will, or that the person who died made the Will under undue influence.
+Contesting a Will is never easy.
+It often comes at a time of grief, when emotions are running high and family relationships may already be under strain.
+The situation can be made much worse if you feel you weren’t left what you thought you deserved in the Will or that the person who died made the Will under undue influence.

 You may have had doubts about the mental state of the person signing the Will or feel they were pressured into signing it by someone else.
-Contesting a Will has both emotional and economic implications so it is vital to find an expert solicitor who is sensitive to your needs.
-To speak to one of our experts, call 01273 604123.
+Contesting a Will has emotional and economic implications, so it is vital to find an expert solicitor sensitive to your needs.
+But if you believe something isn’t right — whether due to undue influence, fraud or a loved one being left out unexpectedly — you have the legal right to challenge a Will.

 Disputing A Will